- Shutter Encoder

 Pros:

-– When you select to decode by GPU it only works on specific codecs: H.264, H.265, VP8, VP9, AV1, MPEG-1 and MPEG-2.
+– When the GPU is selected, it only works on specific codecs: H.264, H.265, VP8, VP9, AV1, MPEG-1 and MPEG-2.

 – Less CPU consumption because of GPU processing.